GoogleChromeLabs/application-shell/README.md

     The reason we have a `<noscript>` tag is that if a user has disabled JavaScript, those extra files, loaded by JavaScript, will never be loaded.
-Meaning, if you still want the extra styles to loaded when JS is disabled, you simply add a link to them inside the `<noscript>` tag.
+Meaning, if you still want the extra styles to be loaded when JS is disabled, you simply add a link to them inside the `<noscript>` tag.

     Because this project is aimed at progressively enhancing, this is a simple